csev/cc4e/book/chap00.md

 C provides no operations to deal directly with composite objects such as character strings, sets, lists, or arrays considered as a whole.
-There is no analog, for example, of the **PIM** operations which manipulate an entire array or string.
+There is no analog, for example, of the **PL/I** operations which manipulate an entire array or string.
 The language does not define any storage allocation facility other than static definition and the stack discipline provided by the local variables of functions: there is no heap or garbage collection like that provided